PNEPOCHI/LITA-CAPSTONE-PROJECT/README.md

   ### Exploratory Data Analysis

  - summarize total sales by product, region, and month using pivot Table
-  - using pivot tables to find subscription patterns.
  - What total sales for each product category.
   - What number of sales transactions in each region.
   - What is the highest-selling product by total sales value.
   - What is total revenue per product.